rozsass/text-dev-editor/_pages/casestudies.md

 ![Vienna](/images/vienna1.jpg){:height="70%" width="70%"}

 ## CH01B Comparing online and offline prices: data collection
 Do online and offline prices of the same products tend to be the same?
-To answer that question, both the online and offline (in store) price of many products was collected as part of the Billion Prices Project (BPP; http://www.thebillionpricesproject.com), an umbrella of multiple projects that collect price data for various purposes using various methods.
+To answer that question, we need data on both the online and offline (in store) price of many products.
+Such data was collected as part of the Billion Prices Project (BPP; http://www.thebillionpricesproject.com), an umbrella of multiple projects that collect price data for various purposes using various methods.

 This case study illustrates how to combine different data collection methods and what are the challenges with such data collection.
 It discusses how products were selected and how prices were measured, and what those methods imply for coverage of observations and reliability of variables.
 There is no dataset to analyze in this case study.
 Case study 6A will use the data described here to investigate whether online and offline prices tend to be the same.